Get

 Activated charcoal is a black substance created by burning wood at very high temperatures and using chemicals to activate the charcoal particles, allowing the charcoal to easily bind to toxins within the body.
 It is considered an adsorbent that easily binds to other molecules it comes into contact with.
 Other common names for activated charcoal include activated carbon, carbon black, and adsorbent charcoal.

 Activated charcoal is a very common treatment to give humans and dogs when a toxin is consumed.
-It is no longer as commonly used in human medicine compared to veterinary medicine as more advanced treatment options have been developed in recent years.
-However, in veterinary medicine, animals are often still given activated charcoal as it is easy and cost-effective compared to the other more advanced treatment options available to humans.
+It’s no longer as commonly used in human medicine compared to veterinary medicine, as more advanced treatment options have been developed in recent years.
+However, in veterinary medicine, animals are often still given activated charcoal since it is easy to administer and cost-effective compared to the other more advanced treatment options available to humans.

 Activated charcoal powder on white background